giogina/SpectraMatcher/documentation/README.md

 * _**experimental spectra**_ in the form of tables, which may be supplied
   * as tab- or comma- separated .txt, .csv or .tsv files, or
-  * in form of an excel table using one of the formats .xls, .xlsx, .xlsm, .xltx or .xltm,
+  * as an excel table in one of the formats .xls, .xlsx, .xlsm, .xltx or .xltm,
+  * as an Open/Libre Office *.ods table
 * _**computed spectra**_ in the form of Gaussian 16 output files.